 Student Admissions, Outcomes, and other Data (Click here)

-The following faculty will be interviewing applicants for Fall 2018 admission: Patricia Brennan, Linda Craighead, Rohan Palmer, Michael Treadway, and Irwin Waldman.
+The following faculty will be interviewing applicants for Fall 2019 admission: Patricia Brennan, Linda Craighead, Scott Lilienfeld, Rohan Palmer, Michael Treadway, Irwin Waldman, and Elaine Walker.
 The number of applicants we will be able to accept will be determined by the amount of funding available at the time offers are made.
-Each faculty member will review the folders of any student who designates them as a potential mentor so you do not need to contact the faculty member directly.
+Each faculty member will review the folders of any student who designates them as a potential mentor, so you do not need to contact the faculty member directly.
 Other faculty members, except those listed above, are NOT considering applications this year.

 Due to the volume of applicants, it is the clinical program's policy that faculty and graduate students are not able to respond to anything other than brief e-mail inquiries until applicants are invited for an interview.